12 Free or Affordable Things to Do in Cincinnati

 Cincinnati Ghost Tour

-One of the sites that is passed during a Haunted Cincinnati Tour (Photo: Haunted Cincinnati Tours)
+One of the sites visited during a ghost tour (Photo: Haunted Cincinnati Tours)

 The Overlook Lodge